 No matter what is written about it being a zoo, it is not.
 And whilst many areas are a bit crowded in the high season, there are still vast areas that are not only empty of tourists, they actually have even more appealing wildlife and scenery.
 One of our new favourites, Namiri Plains, falls into this category.
 There are also areas where one can walk which are off the beaten track.
 Serengeti is the quintessential African safari park...

-Three exclusive houses dotted around private ocnservancies that border the Maasai Mara Reserve provide a unique home-away-from-home experience in wildlife-rich setting and with staff and experiences that make for the ultimate family holiday...
+These exclusive houses dotted around private csonservancies that border the Maasai Mara Reserve provide a unique home-away-from-home experience in wildlife-rich setting and with staff and experiences that make for the ultimate family holiday...

 One of those out-the-box type experiences and places but the remote conservancy in central-north Kenya is just super special place with a very interesting cultural experience featuring the local Samburu people bringing their cattle to the wells with their songs - completely one-of-a-kind experience...